Cancer in Pittsburgh: Prevention lags as pollution persists

 When it comes to our lungs, however, avoidance becomes more difficult—we all have to breathe the same air.
 In Pittsburgh, that air includes multiple cancer-causing compounds—and we know where they're coming from.

 In addition to being in the top 2 percent of U.S. counties for cancer risk from air pollution, Allegheny County is also in the top 1 percent for cancer risk specifically from large industrial sources.
 (Note that rates refer to the number of people actually diagnosed with cancer, while risk is assessed here by looking at the quantity of carcinogens pumped into our air through emissions and using statistical analysis to determine how many people are likely to get sick as a result.)

 After diesel and particulate matter pollution from traffic, the carcinogens most prevalent in the region's air are formaldehyde, benzene, coke oven emissions, carbon tetrachloride, acetaldehyde, arsenic compounds, chromium compounds, 1,3-butadiene, naphthalene, and polycyclic aromatic hydrocarbons, according to the Environmental Protection Agency's National Air Toxics Assessment.

 These pollutants come from a variety of sources, however, a recent report from environmental advocacy organization PennEnvironment named 10 sites that are responsible for a majority of the region's air pollution.
-They include U.S. Steel's coke works plant in Clairton, the McConway & Torley Foundry in Lawrenceville, Pressure Chemical Company in the Strip District, and Valspar Coatings in the North Side.
+They include U.S. Steel's coke works plant in Clairton, the McConway & Torley Foundry in Lawrenceville, and Pressure Chemical Company in the Strip District.

 And the air may soon get worse: The Shell ethane cracker under construction in neighboring Beaver County is slated to release more than 84,000 pounds of additional toxics into the air once it's operational—many of them known carcinogens.
 The facility is one of five such plants being planned in the Appalachian basin region spanning Pennsylvania, Ohio, and West Virginia.